It’s time we learn to know who we are.

 transcending the present COVID disaster.
 Are most people ready for the insight?

 Probably not, and that is scary.
-Waiting for a solution to tackle a problem will not solve the problem.
+However, passively waiting for a solution to tackle a problem will not solve the problem.

 People are not machines.

 People are in-depth treated too much as such in economics, in medicine, in clinical psychology, in everything human-related.
 As a result, we have lost nature-within-ourselves.
-Of course, the COVID virus didn’t come to show us so.
+Of course, the COVID virus didn’t come to desperately (and in vain) try to show us so.
 It just found a niche.

 It’s time we learn to know who we are.